 Hop on Tram 15 from downtown’s Figueira Square or Comercio Square or take the railway train from Cais do Sodré to the small town of Belém for the creamiest, softest, (and oldest) custard-egg tarts in all of Portugal.

-The Pastéis de Nata is a dessert staple and the small blue-tiled shop, Pastéis de Belém, in Belém is a master at making them – actually, they make 16,000 of them each day to be exact!
+The Pastéis de Nata is a staple dessert and the small blue-tiled shop, Pastéis de Belém, in Belém is a master at making them – actually, they make 16,000 of them each day to be exact!
 The result is delicious, perfectly browned and sprinkled with cinnamon.
-They are all hand-made on site and served warm but if you go, be prepared for a queue.
-Sweet tooths line the street (and sometimes around the block) for these little guys!
+They are all hand-made on site and served warm but if you go, be prepared for a queue which sometimes curves around the block.

-Medieval history has it that the Portuguese egg pastry was first invented by two Catholic sisters at the Jerónimos Monastery before the 18th century.
+Medieval history has it that the Portuguese egg pastry was first invented by two Catholic sisters at the Jeronimos Monastery. before the 18th century.
 Here, the convents used large quantities of egg whites for starching nuns’ clothes or clearing Port wine.
 They learned they could use the leftover yolks to whip up sweet treats.
-The Liberal Revolution in 1820, however, closed down the monastery but the religious clerics vowed to keep producing their pastries and selling them at Pastéis de Belém in hopes of raising money to rebuild their monastery, which is a UNESCO world heritage site now.
+The Liberal Revolution in 1820, however, closed down the monastery but the religious clerics vowed to keep producing their pastries and selling them at Pastéis de Belém in hopes of raising money to rebuild their monastery, which is now a UNESCO world heritage site.